-Reasons I might consider taking it are to reduce the risk of having complications related to contracting COVID-19 without having any immunity to support my body and the chance of severe complications.
-I observed a family member contract COVID-19 and end up in the hospital, gratefully, remdesivir was available to my family member along with a plasma treatment.
-Their lung function was impacted, and it has been taking time for them to build back up their physical stamina and lung function following hospitalization.
+My reason for taking the vaccine would be to reduce the risk of severe complications related to contracting COVID-19.
+I observed a family member contract COVID-19 and end up in the hospital.
+Fortunately, remdesivir, the first drug authorized by the Food and Drug Administration (FDA) to treat COVID-19, was available to my family member, along with a plasma treatment.
+Their lung function was affected, and it has taken time for them to build back up their physical stamina and lung function following hospitalization.

-Prior to getting the vaccine, one of the first things I am doing is speaking to a couple of my health-care providers regarding their thoughts about actually getting the vaccine.
-In their opinion, I will want to know if getting the vaccine is a recommended choice knowing my medical history with cancer.
-What I will be weighing with my medical team is if the benefits of taking the vaccine are better even with potential side effects than contracting the virus.
+Prior to getting the vaccine, one of the first things I will do is talk to a couple of my health care providers regarding their thoughts on the vaccines.
+I want to know if, in their opinion, getting the vaccine is recommended considering my medical history with cancer.
+What I will be weighing with my medical team is the benefits of taking the vaccine (even with potential side effects) versus contracting the virus.

-I currently assume they will say take the vaccine or live with the risk of experiencing the full effects if I contract COVID-19, which according to antibody testing I still have not contracted.
-What are some of the side effects?
-Well, what I have read thus far, the common side effects include pain at the injection site, fatigue, muscle aches or pain, joint pain, headache and depending on the vaccine is given, potential fever, which is short-lived according to the recent authorization of the vaccine by the FDA.
+I assume they will say I should take the vaccine or else live with the risk of experiencing the full effects if I contract COVID-19, which, according to antibody testing, I have not contracted already.
+What are some of the potential side effects of the vaccine?
+They include pain at the injection site, fatigue, muscle aches or pain, joint pain, headache and fever, which would be short-lived, according to the recent authorization of the vaccine by the FDA.

-The injections appear to be given approximately one month apart.
-Earlier this year, I was due to receive a vaccine for pneumonia and I was encouraged to obtain a flu shot, which I have not personally taken for almost the last 10 years.
-I obtained both of the recommended vaccines my primary care physician suggested along with starting the vaccine for the shingles, which much like the COVID vaccine is given in two separate injections.
-Surprisingly, I was informed I could take all three together and my side effects included a stomach upset, loss of appetite along with a headache that lasted around 24 hours.
+Two separate injections are given approximately one month apart.
+Earlier this year, I was due to receive a vaccine for pneumonia, and I was encouraged to also get a flu shot, which I have not received for almost 10 years.
+I received both the flu and pneumonia vaccines plus the initial vaccine for shingles, which also is given in two separate injections.
+I was surprised to learn I could receive all three at the same appointment.
+My side effects included stomach upset, loss of appetite and a headache that lasted around 24 hours.

-The benefit is hopefully having fewer to no problems with pneumonia or ever getting the shingles.
-I would hope if getting the COVID-19 vaccine I could expect the same, but I will also ask if it is known how long potential immunity or partial immunity will last.
-To be honest, COVID-19 concerns me as the virus seems to impact lung function along with sometimes having other unusual symptoms that to me seem more severe than your typical flu.
+The benefit is, hopefully, to have few or no problems with pneumonia or the flu and never get shingles.
+I would hope the COVID-19 vaccine would give me the same level of protection, but I will ask if it is known how long potential immunity or partial immunity will last.
+To be honest, COVID-19 worries me because the virus seems to affect lung function along with sometimes causing other unusual symptoms that seem more severe than your typical flu.

-Other concerns of not getting vaccinated have included being able to get proper medical care and attention while there is a demand on the healthcare system for COVID-19 treatments.
-Also, the potential for supportive treatments to not be available should I get COVID-19 while traveling, for example, and away from home.
-I would like to resume a more normal lifestyle if possible in 2021 and get back to traveling and enjoying life more fully.
+My other concerns about not getting vaccinated include being able to get proper medical care and attention during increased demand on the health care system for COVID-19 treatments.
+Also, I worry about getting supportive treatment if I get COVID-19 while traveling.
+I would like to resume a more normal lifestyle in 2021 and get back to traveling and enjoying life more fully.

-I don’t look forward to getting ill from a vaccine, but maybe the payoff will be having fewer negative complications and helping myself to avoid having hospitalizations due to the side effects of COVID-19 as I saw my family member experience.
+I will feel better about helping to protect the community that I live in if I am vaccinated.
+I don’t look forward to possibly getting ill from a vaccine, but perhaps the payoff will be having fewer negative complications and avoiding hospitalization due to the side effects of COVID-19.

 For more news on cancer updates, research and education, don’t forget to subscribe to CURE®’s newsletters here.